Magnetism and Interlayer Bonding in Pores of Bernal-Stacked Hexagonal Boron Nitride: Introduction

-We note that in AB-\emph{h}-BN, the two consecutive layers are inequivalent.
-Specifically, in \figref{Stackings}(c), the N atom in the top layer is aligned with the B atom in the bottom layer, whereas the B atom in the top layer is aligned with the hollow site of the bottom layer.
-Therefore the B (N) atom of the top layer is not in the same physical environment as the B (N) atom of the bottom layer.
-Given a starting bottom layer, the top layer may be formed in two distinct ways, shown in \figref{Stackings}(c,d), which we name AB1 and AB2, respectively.
-The top layer in AB1 then becomes equivalent to the bottom layer in AB2, and vice versa.
-Hence, the distinction between these two types within the AB stacking is meaningful when we are considering a well-defined bottom layer and a well-defined top layer, as we will in the discussion below.
-This property of AB-\emph{h}-BN separates it from $\text{AA}^{\prime}$-\emph{h}-BN and was recently utilized to generate ferroelectricity bilayer \emph{h}-BN \citep{yasuda2021stackingengineered,stern2021interfacial,woods2021chargepolarized}.
+We conclude this section by noting that in AB-\emph{h}-BN, the two consecutive layers are inequivalent.
+With the same bottom layer, the top layer may be shifted in two distinct ways to construct the AB stacking, shown in \figref{Stackings}(c,d) by the red arrows, which we call AB1 and AB2.
+In order to keep track of all nanopore combinations, we distinguish between AB1 and AB2 stackings for the rest of the study.
+This property of AB-\emph{h}-BN clearly distinguishes it from $\text{AA}^{\prime}$-\emph{h}-BN and was recently utilized to generate ferroelectricity in bilayer \emph{h}-BN \citep{yasuda2021stackingengineered,stern2021interfacial,woods2021chargepolarized}.
+For a more detailed discussion of this point, we refer the reader to Ref. \citep{dogan2020magnetic}.